A snapshot overview of schools in Khartoum that are considered (although not necessarily chosen) by English-speaking expat parents.

 École Francais de Khartoum

-There is the small (40 or so students) Ecole Francais, which does follow the French curriculum but is not considered by most Anglophone expats in Khartoum.
+The small (40 or so students) École Francais follows the French curriculum but is not considered by most Anglophone expats in Khartoum.

 Nile Valley Academy:

-Adapted American curriculum/American High School Diploma/IGCSEs; ages 3-18; co-ed; day; independent; privately owned; 350 pupils
+Adapted American curriculum/ IGCSE/ American High School Diploma;; ages 3-18; co-ed; day; independent; privately owned; 350 students

 Founded in 2012 and not to be confused with Nile Valley School.
 American curriculum taught in English and Arabic but also offers daily Arabic lessons.
 Owned by an American company and established to educate local Sudanese children.